-Other reserves comprises other capital contributions by the shareholder which were contributions made between 2011 to 2015 mainly in relation to the acquisition and maintenance of the MillenniumIT system.
+Other reserves comprises other capital contributions by the shareholder which were contributions made between 2011 to 2017 mainly in relation to the acquisition and maintenance of the MillenniumIT system.
+In 2017, the company received a capital contribution of MNT 1,246,594 thousand (2016: nil) from the shareholder.